natt96z/cybersac/docs/source/OfficialPatriot.rst

    .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/4978b5.png

-   This page is designed to redirect you to the Official USA CyberPatriot's website. `Click this link to proceed!`_
+   This page is designed to redirect you to the Official USA CyberPatriot's website.

-   .. _Click this link to proceed!: https://www.uscyberpatriot.org/home
+.. raw:: html

+   <a href=" https://www.uscyberpatriot.org/home" target="_blank">Click Here to Proceed!</a>